 Our dry rot treatment methods have been approved and certified by the trade bodies that govern the industry and our treatments come with 20 year guarantees to provide you with absolute peace of mind that we will comprehensively resolve the problem.
 Given that we can boast over 68 years of trading history as a company, you can be sure that in the unlikely event of anything going wrong with the treatment, we will still be there to put it right.

 Contact the dry rot treatment professionals today.
-Call Peter Cox on 0800 633 5712 or contact us using the online enquiry button below.
+Call Peter Cox on 0800 633 5712 or book a survey using the button below.

 *Survey enquiries for your local branch will be directed to our dedicated central survey control teams across the UK.
 Calls to 0800 and 0808 numbers are free unless you are calling from a business phone, in which case the rate will be set by your provider.